FAQCan I buy sheet music or CDs from your website?

 If you are searching for sheet music or CDs, please click here.

 What is contained in a music analysis?Ross Hamilton's analyses contain useful information for teachers and students about specific musical works.
 They cover the composer, style, form, key, modulations, and signs and terms of each piece.
-The notes range in length from one to six pages, with the level of detail varying according to the complexity of the piece.
+The notes range in length from one to twelve pages, with the level of detail varying according to the complexity of the piece.

 Click here to view samples of the notes.